-- Review all sections of the Rule 14 P table and the IA for accuracy. - Ensure that you complete the IA for the upcoming program year.
-Program year runs from August 1 to July 31. - Do not make modifications to the current program year Rule_14_P table or IA as this will impact students currently funded. - Use whole numbers for all numeric values (hours, costs, number of weeks, academic credits, etc.).
-For example, 25.5 hours must be entered as 26 hours. - Specify dates for all holidays or breaks.
-The December to January break must be reported as a Calendar Year-End break in the Scheduled Institution Breaks of the Information Regarding
+- Ensure all sections of the Rule_14_P table are accurate before completing the IA. - Ensure that you complete the IA for the upcoming program year.
+Program year runs from August 1 to July 31. - Do not make modifications to the current program year Rule_14_P table or IA as this will impact students currently funded. - Note that SFAS only accepts whole numbers.
+Round all numeric values containing decimals to the nearest whole number (hours, costs, number of weeks, academic credits, etc.).
+For example, 25.5 hours must be entered as 26 hours. - Ensure that all programs adhere to the Breaks in Study policy as outlined in the StudentAid BC Policy Manual.
+Align the tuition amounts reported on each line of the IA with what would be charged to a student enrolled in that study period.